The Royal Children’s Hospital Partners with Protiviti’s Automation Experts for Dramatic Enhancements to its Health Insurance Claim Process

 The Royal Children’s Hospital (RCH) is an Australia-based specialist pediatric hospital that has been improving the health and wellbeing of children and their families for 150 years through leadership in healthcare, research and education.
 The RCH provides health offerings in 26 specific lines of care, from allergy and immunology to urology, as well as broader services to the public that include tertiary care, health promotion, prevention programs, pediatric rehabilitation, palliative care, forensic pediatric services and hearing screening for infants.

 The health insurance claim process at the RCH has historically been a very manual and time-consuming activity, with staff processing an average of 1,500 invoices monthly.
 The sluggish processing affected the cash flow of the hospital and was identified as an area of improvement by the hospital’s chief financial officer (CFO).

 To improve the efficiency of the claims process, the CFO engaged Protiviti to develop and implement an automated solution that would reduce staff’s reliance on manual labor.

 Steps to Automation

-Protiviti approached the job with a well-organised approach and methodology, which included four key steps: 1) assessing current-state processes; 2) identifying business rules and control points that could be automated; 3) identifying potential process improvements; and 4) optimising existing procedures.
+Protiviti approached the job with a well-organized approach and methodology, which included four key steps: 1) assessing current-state processes; 2) identifying business rules and control points that could be automated; 3) identifying potential process improvements; and 4) optimizing existing procedures.
 In Step 2, Protiviti looked for and identified automation opportunities across all claims-related processes and applications, ultimately resulting in 80% automation of the workflow.